-The consolidated income statement and segment analysis separately identify results before exceptional items.
-Exceptional items are those that in our judgment need to be disclosed by virtue of their size, nature or incidence.
-Such items include, where significant, restructuring, redundancy and other costs relating to permanent capacity realignment or footprint reorganization, directly attributable acquisition costs and acquisition integration costs, profit or loss on disposal or termination of operations, start-up costs incurred in relation and associated with plant builds, significant new line investments or furnaces, major litigation costs and settlements and impairment of non-current assets.

-The Group believes that this presentation provides additional analysis as it highlights exceptional items.
-The determination of 'significant' as included in our definition uses qualitative and quantitative factors which remain consistent from period to period.
-Management uses judgment in assessing the particular items, which by virtue of their scale and nature, are disclosed in the consolidated income statement and related notes as exceptional items.
-Management considers the columnar consolidated income statement presentation of exceptional items to be appropriate as it provides useful additional information and is consistent with the way that financial information is measured by management and presented to the board of directors.
-In that regard, management believes it to be consistent with paragraph 85 of IAS 1 'Presentation of financial statements' ('IAS 1'), which permits the inclusion of line items and subtotals that improve the understanding of performance.
+The Group's consolidated income statement, cash flow and segmental analysis separately identify results before specific items.
+Specific items are those that in management's judgment need to be disclosed by virtue of their size, nature or incidence to provide additional information.
+Such items include, where significant, restructuring, redundancy and other costs relating to permanent capacity realignment or footprint reorganization, directly attributable acquisition costs and acquisition integration costs, and other transaction-related costs, profit or loss on disposal or termination of operations, start-up costs incurred in relation to and associated with plant builds, significant new line investments or furnaces, major litigation costs and settlements and impairments of non-current assets.
+In this regard the determination of "significant" as included in our definition uses qualitative and quantitative factors.
+Judgment is used by the Group in assessing the particular items, which by virtue of their scale and nature, are disclosed in the Group's consolidated income statement, and related notes as exceptional items.
+Management considers columnar presentation to be appropriate in the consolidated income statement as it provides useful additional information and is consistent with the way that financial performance is measured by management and presented to the Board.
+Exceptional restructuring costs are classified as restructuring provisions and all other exceptional costs when outstanding at the balance sheet date are classified as exceptional items payable.